syncfusion-content/asp.netwebforms-docs/aspnet/Captcha/Getting-Started.md

 {% endhighlight %}

-> Note: Version= site.450esreleaseversion  - It will vary depend up on .Net frame work version and Essential studio version you have using.
+N> Version= site.450esreleaseversion  - It will vary depend up on .Net frame work version and Essential studio version you have using.
 If you are using Essential studio version as- {{ site.releaseversion }} and .Net frame work is 4.5 use like following Version= site.450esreleaseversion